-Senators Lister Hill (Democrat of Alabama) and John F. Kennedy (Democrat of Massachusetts) introduced the legislation that created the National Library of Medicine.
-After wrangling about the location of the library, Congress finally passed the bill, and it was signed into law by President Eisenhower August 3, 1956.
-The act established the library, created a Board of Regents to advise it, and left the question of where the library should be located up to the Board.
+Senators Lister Hill (D-AL) and John F. Kennedy (D-MA) introduced the legislation that created the National Library of Medicine.
+After debating about the location of the library, Congress finally passed the bill.
+President Dwight D. Eisenhower August 3, 1956 signed it into law.
+The act established the library and created a Board of Regents to advise it.
+This act also let the Board decide the location of the library.
 The legislation mandated that the new library:

 - acquire and preserve books, periodicals, prints, films, recordings and other library materials pertinent to medicine;